 You can expect to work long days, with a typical day lasting from around 7am to 6pm.
 This is to cover the world's financial markets as they open.
 (The London Stock Exchange trading hours are 8am to 4.30pm.)

-You are likely to work unsociable hours in order to establish contacts with your clients in different time zones.
-Some companies will require you to travel abroad and you might be absent from home for a couple of nights a week on a regular basis.
+You’re likely to work unsociable hours if working with clients in different time zones.
+Some companies will require you to travel abroad, and you could be absent from home for a couple of nights a week on a regular basis.

 What to expect